ntvm/SillyTavern-Content/README.md

 Also provides access to the repository of endorsed third-party SillyTavern UI extensions.
 Want to contribute your extensions to the list?
 Please [get in contact](https://github.com/SillyTavern/SillyTavern#questions-or-suggestions) with our team!

 All rights to copyrighted works are reserved by their respective owners.
-You should gain their permission if you'd like to redistribute these assets outside of SillyTavern's ecosystem.
-Please refer to the list below.
+You should gain Blah blah.
+You know the rules
 # Artist credits

 ## BGM